Roy Watling: Royal Botanical Gardens Edinburgh

-While working as head of mycology at the RBGE he staged fungal forays at Dawyck Botanic Garden.
+As head of mycology at the RBGE, he staged fungal forays at Dawyck Botanic Garden.
 At the RBGE, he established further knowledge of ectomycorrhizal (ECM) relations to specific trees and their distributions across the UK.
-He helped to contribute Scottish material to a diverse range of fungal collections in the RBGE herbarium.
+He contributed Scottish material to a diverse range of fungal collections in the RBGE herbarium.

-One of his publications focused on the Sitka Spruce, an introduced forestry tree species in Scotland, as well as macrofungi in the oak woods, birch woods, and willows of the UK.
-This information along with his paper published in 1981 of macromycetes and development in higher plant communities, illustrates the unique important role ECM fungi have in the UK.
+One of his publications focused on the Sitka Spruce, a forestry tree species introduced to Scotland, as well as macrofungi in the oak woods, birch woods, and willows of the UK.
+This information and his paper published in 1981 on macromycetes and development in higher plant communities illustrate the uniquely important role ECM fungi have in the UK.